 Granted there are times when getting the proper nutrition from food is hard to do.
 In that case, talk to your doctor for their input and recommendations.
 The vitamin industry is an unregulated industry so what you intend to buy is not always what you get.
 Plus getting too much omega-3 or any other nutrients can have unintended consequences especially, if you’re taking other medications.

-What’s are health benefits of omega-3?
+The health benefits of omega-3

 People who eat a mediterranean diet rich in natural omega-3 fatty acids tend to have healthy hearts.
 Their diet includes oily fish, vegetable oils, walnuts and lots of vegetables.
 The latest research reportedly isn’t clear on whether other nutrients or a combination of omega-3 fatty acids and other nutrients in fish are responsible for the health benefits.
 That fuzziness in the science is the reason it’s better to get your nutrients from food rather than vitamins and supplements whenever possible.